Search

 The continuation of CLS 411.
 Like CLS 411, the course devotes special attention to Latin syntax and prose style.
 It may also treat of Latin verse composition, as well as ex tempore, oral composition in class.
 Permission of the instructor is required...

-CLS 423: Topics in Advanced Greek Reading I
+CLS 423: Advanced Readings in Greek Literature I